Coexistence for a population model with forest fire epidemics: The limiting dynamical system

-The proof of this result is based on a stronger version of the coexistence and domination for the dynamical system (see \Cref{extcoex}), which we can then translate to the particle system by means of Theorem \ref{teo1paso}.
+The proof of \Cref{theo:5} is based on a stronger version of the coexistence and domination for the dynamical system (see \Cref{extcoex}), which we can then translate to the particle system by means of Theorem \ref{teo1paso}.
 It follows that any improvement on our knowledge of $\DS(h)$ directly improves Theorem~\ref{theo:5}, and that the same ideas could be applied in principle to the system with $m>2$, as soon as the dynamical system is well understood.
-The conditions on $\pphi{1}$ and $\pphi{2}$ stated in \Cref{theo:5intro}, as well as the statements in \Cref{rem:cdref}, follow directly from an analysis of the parameter regions given in \Cref{theo:5} in terms of the $\mathcal{F}_i$ functions.